metamath/lamp-guide/docs/11/index.md

 This simply lets us restate one of two accepted truths.
 Again, this is only useful in special technical situations, but it's hard to argue with the conclusion.
-This theorem is also discouraged, so again, metamath-lamp will normally not try to use it.
+This theorem is also discouraged.

+##### Assertion 3: Syntax axiom `wn`

+Assertion 3 is `wn`.
-Assertion 3 is our first axiom, but it's not an assertion of truth (`|-`), it's an assertion that something is a well-formed formula (`wff`).
+This is our first axiom, but it's *not* an assertion of truth (`|-`), it's a syntax assertion that a certain pattern is a well-formed formula (`wff`).
-In short, it's a "syntax axiom" - a way of asserting what is valid syntax.
+In short, it's a "syntax axiom" - a way of asserting that a specific pattern is valid syntax.
 This assertion says `wff -. ph`, that is, if some `ph` is a wff (an expression that is true or false), then
 `-. ph` is also a wff.